notjamesw/AccessBuddy/README.md

 # What It Does 💻
 **Access Buddy** is a Chrome extension that converts natural language into website actions such as:
-- Performs searches seemlessly
+- Performs searches seamlessly
 - Scroll on pages
 - Open new tabs
 - Summarize pages

 With its simple and intuitive interface, Access Buddy is designed to help individuals with accessibility needs navigate the web seamlessly, ensuring they can harness the full potential of the internet.

->*design detail: through preliminary research, we found that 99% of people who are colourblind have red-green colourblindness.*
+>*design detail: through preliminary research, we found that 99% of people who are colourblind have red-green colourblindness, which is why we designed our extension with a dark blue and white theme.*

 # How We Built It 🛠️
 Backend: